epitron/permissions/README.markdown

-= permissions
+# permissions

 A permissions plugin for Rails.

 It lets you mark specific controller methods as accessible only by users who are members of specific groups.

-== Installing
+## Installing

-  >> script/plugin install git://github.com/epitron/permissions.git
+> script/plugin install git://github.com/epitron/permissions.git

-== Usage
+## Usage

-This plugin adds the "permit" method to ActionController::Base, so that you can specify permissions.
+This plugin adds the `permit` classmethod to `ActionController::Base`, so that you can specify permissions in your controllers.
 It works almost the same as `before_filter`.

-The permit method says "allow users with these roles to access only these actions", or, "deny users with these roles from accessing these actions".

     permit(roles, options={})

-`roles` is a symbol or array of symbols (eg: `[:admin, :moderator]`).
+For example:

+    permit :user, :only=>[:show, :index]

+This rule gives users access to read in your standard CRUD controller.

+You can specify multiple `roles` at the same time:

+    permit [:admin, :manager]

+This will permit admin and managers for all actions.

-The permission checks `current_user.roles`, and sees if any of the roles match.
-If they do, it activates the rule.
+The plugin checks the user's permissions by reading `current_user.roles` and seeing if any of the roles on the user match the roles on the rule.

-If the role is `:all`, the permission will apply to all users.
+If they do, the rule becomes active.

+You can specify a rule that applies to all users with the special role `:all`.

 The `options` you can pass are:

 * :only => <symbol or array of symbols> -- only protect specified method(s)
 * :except => <symbol or array of symbols> -- protect everything except specified method(s)

-== Examples
+## More Examples

-Allows all users to access all methods (overrides previous permissions):
+Allow all users to access all methods (overrides previous permissions):

     permit :all

 Allow the user with role :role to access only the "show" method:

     permit :role, :only => :show

 Users with the roles :role2 or :role3 can access all methods except :method1 and :method2.

     permit [:role2, :role3], :except => [:method1, :method2]